 Yet the study also found that over a third of small business owners surveyed used personal sources of funding to start their businesses rather than from traditional sources — bank loans, credit lines, or loans from the U.S. Small Business Administration.
 I’ve observed that using personal sources — individual savings, retirement savings or capital from family and friends — is not always the best way.

-Today there are a myriad of different types of lenders to choose from, not to mention several relatively new funding sources, such as peer-to-peer lending sites and crowdfunding websites.
+Today there are a myriad of different types of lenders to choose from.
+Not to mention, several relatively new funding sources such as peer-to-peer lending sites and crowdfunding websites.
 Here I want to focus on the different types of lenders, of which there are many.
-Remember, If you are a small business, the most important thing to do before you go out to look at the different financing options is to have a strong understanding of your business and how it operates: Is your business cyclical?
+Remember, the most important thing to do before you shop financing options is to have a strong understanding of your business.
+How does your business operate: Is your business cyclical?
 When are your busy periods?
 Could you benefit from paying a vendor early to receive a discount?
 Should you buy a building verses continue to rent space?

 It’s important to figure out exactly how your business will operate and what will be best for the business at this point in time.
 Next, the most proactive and educated entrepreneurs do their homework.
 A quick Google search for small business providers on the web yields an overwhelming number of results.
 Many claim that you can ‘Appy Now!’ online for a loan.
 There are big banks with big promises, local lenders who offer localized help, and of course, information from the Small Business Administration (SBA).

 So what’s best for your business?
 Here are the main types of financing options available to you: